Maaike van der Heiden

-Last week I facilitated a client, who works in an educational organization, which is a supplier for two governmental authorities.
+Last week, I facilitated a client who works in an educational organization that is a supplier for two government authorities.
 She told me that many employees are leaving.
 That they can no longer bear it, because whatever they do, they do not feel seen or heard.
-They are working their heads off, but it will never be rewarded by the governmental authorities.
+They are working very hard, but their efforts are never rewarded by the government authorities.

-To my question: “What was the inducement to start the organization you work for?”
-She replied that it was just there all of a sudden.
+When I asked: “What was the reason to set up the organization you work for?”, she replied that it was just there all of a sudden.
 Nobody knows exactly.
-She added: “The only thing I know is that 10 years ago there was an organization, which was kind of the same as ours, but they didn’t succeed.
-They had the same scope and clients as we have, but they faded out.
+She continued: “The only thing I know, is that 10 years ago there was an organization, which kind of did the same as ours, but they weren’t successful.
+They had the same scope and clients as we do, but they just faded away.
 Like a song.
-This is also happening to us these days.”
+And this is what is also happening to us now.”

-The constellation showed that the organization of the client is literally in between the two governmental authorities, who are both looking away and showing their backs to each other.
+The constellation showed that the client’s organization is literally in between the two government authorities, who are both looking away and showing their backs to each other.
 Looking at the representative of the client’s organization, I was wondering what they are trying to do for the system as a whole.
 What is their systemic function in this triangle?
 She looked at it and said: “That’s exactly how it is.
-We’re the glue, we are serving them both, trying to get them closer to each other, but they won’t give any applause.”
+We’re the glue, we serve them both, we try to get them closer to each other, but they don’t praise us for doing that.”

-The representatives of the authorities appear not to be really interested.
-Whether the educational organization is placed in the middle, on the edge or disappears completely; it does not matter.
-“It’s great that you’re here, but we can also do without,” is a casual comment from a representative.
+The representatives of the authorities appear to be not really interested.
+Whether the educational organization is placed in the middle, on the edge or is completely taken away; it doesn’t matter.
+“It’s great that you’re here, but we can also do without you,” is what one representative casually says.

-Then, who founded the company?
-And has it been, including its tasks, officially put into the world?
-Announced as being: this is organization X, with these tasks and these functions?
+Again, who set up the company?
+And has it, including its tasks, been officially given a place in the world?
+Has it been presented: this is organization X, with these tasks and these functions?

 “No,” she sighed, looking at the constellation.
 “Now I understand why we don’t feel seen.”